How to Track Calories with the Apple Watch

 When you’ve been wearing your Apple watch all day, you’ll be able to access your daily stats from the Health App on your iPhone.
 Here’s how to access this information:

 - On the iPhone that’s paired to your Apple Watch, open the Health app.
 Make sure you’ve got all of your stats loaded.
-If not, tap the Summary tab, tap your profile picture, then Health Profile.
-Here, you’ll tap the edit feature, update all of your information, then tap Done to save everything.
+If not, tap the profile icon in the top right-hand corner and update your information.

 - Tap on the Today tab if you’re not already there.